Tenant and landlord disputes

 Preventing statutory overcrowding in the borough and facilitating the rehousing of tenants into suitable accommodation.

-Conducts Environmental Health inspections with Environmental Health team over statutory overcrowding and ensures clients can be rehoused into suitable accommodation, makes links into Liberty Housing if necessary.
+Conducts Environmental Health inspections with Environmental Health team over statutory overcrowding and ensures clients can be rehoused into suitable accommodation, makes links into Housing services if necessary.
 Liaises with relevant support agencies e.g. family mosaic if families need housing support.